voxel51/fiftyone/docs/source/user_guide/using_views.rst

             # Modify the detections in the view
             for detection in predictions.detections:
                 detection["new_field"] = True

-            # Add a new detection to the sample
-            predictions.detections.append(fo.Detection(...))

             # Other detections in the `predictions` field of the samples that
             # did not appear in the `view` are not deleted or modified